The People We Keep

 Allison Larkin is the internationally bestselling author of the novels, Stay, Why Can’t I Be You, and Swimming for Sunlight.
 Her short fiction has been published in the Summerset Review and Slice, and nonfiction in the anthologies, I’m Not the Biggest Bitch in This Relationship and Author in Progress.

-She lives in the San Francisco Bay Area, with her husband, Jeremy, and their fearful, faithful German Shepherd, Stella.
+She lives in the San Francisco Bay Area, with her husband, Jeremy.

 The bestselling author of the “moving, humorous, and utterly absorbing novel” (Christina Baker Kline, #1 New York Times bestselling author) Swimming for Sunlight returns with a heartbreaking and soul-stirring coming-of-age tale about a young songwriter longing to find a home in the world.